Sharpness and well-conditioning of nonsmooth convex formulations in statistical signal recovery: Conditioning, sensing models, and sample complexity

 In this section, we describe different sensing models of $\cA$ and show that once $m$ exceeds certain thresholds, Problem \eqref{eq:abstract_problem} is well-conditioned in terms of $\ell_1$ norm with $W = (\R^m,\norm{\cdot}_p)$ where $p=1,2$.

 To prove this result, we first describe the precise sensing model in \Cref{sec: sensing_model_sample_complexity}.
 Then we collect bounds on the RIP from the literature that ensure that the premise of \Cref{prop:genSharpnessAndConditioning} is satisfied.
 Due to an additional technicality in one of the sensing models (labeled ``Covariance Estimation I'' below), we give a separate proof of its well-conditioning in \Cref{sec: proof of covariance estimation}.
-In this section, we equip $\mathbb{S}^n$ and $\mathbb{R}^{n \times N}$ with the trace inner product and equip $\mathbb{R}^n$ with the dot product so that the dual map $\cA^*$ can be identified with its adjoint map.
-A summary of the sensing model, the thresholds, and the norms on $W = \R^m$ is described in Table \ref{tb: TaskRIPmCondition}.
-Our main result of this section is the following theorem.